microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 ```

 _Using Only HTML_

+This is the recommended way of creating data grids when using React.

 Note: When defining data grids using only HTML, a header row must be manually defined (as demonstrated below).